2012 Aurora theater shooting: Court proceedings

-Holmes' booking photo was released and he first appeared in court on July 23, 2012.
+Holmes' booking photo was released, and he first appeared in court on July 23, 2012.
 According to press reports, he seemed dazed and largely unaware of his surroundings.

 On July 30, Colorado prosecutors filed formal charges against Holmes, including 24 counts of first-degree murder, 116 counts of attempted first-degree murder and one count of illegal possession of explosives.
 Two charges were filed for each victim to expand the opportunities for prosecutors to obtain convictions.
 Colorado State District Court Judge William B. Sylvester, who was the trial judge overseeing the case, placed a gag order on lawyers and law enforcement, sealing the court file and barring the University of Colorado from releasing public records relating to Holmes' year at the school.
 Media organizations challenged the sealing of the court file.

 On August 9, Holmes' attorneys said he is mentally ill and they needed more time to assess the nature of his illness.
 The disclosure was made at a court hearing in Centennial, Colorado, where news media organizations asked a judge to unseal court documents in the case.
 Prosecutors alleged on August 24, 2012, that Holmes told a classmate he wanted to kill people four months before the shooting.

 A judge ruled on August 30 that a notebook written by Holmes, in which he allegedly described a violent attack, was covered by physician–patient privilege because it was addressed to his psychiatrist.
 This made it inadmissible as evidence unless Holmes' mental health became an issue in the case.
 Prosecutors dropped their request for access to the notebook on September 20, 2012.
-Due to suicide attempts made by Holmes, Judge Sylvester agreed to postpone proceedings until December 2012.

 On January 2, 2013, prosecutors and defense attorneys in the case returned to court in advance of the preliminary hearing, the public's first officially sanctioned look at the evidence, due to the gag order.
 It began on January 7.
 Prosecutors offered their case as to why the trial should proceed, and defense lawyers argued that it should not.
 At the conclusion, Judge Sylvester decided there was enough relevant, admissible evidence to proceed to a trial.

 Also on January 7, lawyers for both sides argued whether to admit four unspecified prescription bottles and immunization records investigators had seized from Holmes' apartment when they searched it in July 2012, considering doctor-patient confidentiality laws.
 The judge ruled in October that prosecutors could keep the items.

 On March 27, Holmes' lawyers offered a guilty plea in exchange for prosecutors not seeking the death penalty.
 On April 1, the prosecution announced it had declined the offer.
 Arapahoe County district attorney George Brauchler said: "It's my determination and my intention that in this case for James Eagan Holmes justice is death."

 Jury selection started on January 20, 2015.
 It ended on April 15, 2015.